 - Additional salt and pepper to taste

 - In a shallow bowl, mix 1/2 cup flour, salt and pepper.
 Add chicken, 1 piece at a time, and toss to coat; shake off excess.
 In a 6-qt. stockpot, heat oil over medium-high heat.
 Brown chicken in batches on all sides; remove from pan.

 - Add onion, carrots and celery to same pan; cook and stir 6-8 minutes or until onion is tender.
 Add garlic; cook and stir 1 minute longer.
 Stir in 1/4 cup flour until blended.
 Gradually add stock, stirring constantly.
 Stir in wine, sugar, bay leaves and peppercorns.
 Return chicken to pan; bring to a boil.
 Reduce heat; simmer, covered, 20-25 minutes or until chicken juices run clear.

-- Meanwhile, in a bowl, whisk flour, baking powder and salt.
+- For dumplings, in a bowl, whisk flour, baking powder and salt.
 In another bowl, whisk milk and melted butter until blended.
 Add to flour mixture; stir just until moistened (do not overmix).
 Drop by rounded tablespoonfuls onto a parchment-lined baking sheet; set aside.

 - Remove chicken from stockpot; cool slightly.
 Discard bay leaves and skim fat from soup.
 Remove skin and bones from chicken and discard.
 Using two forks, coarsely shred meat into 1- to 1-1/2-in. pieces; return to soup.
 Cook, covered, on high until mixture reaches a simmer.

 - Drop dumplings on top of simmering soup, a few at a time.
 Reduce heat to low; cook, covered, 15-18 minutes or until a toothpick inserted in center of dumplings comes out clean (do not lift cover while simmering).
 Gently stir in cream, parsley and thyme.
 Season with additional salt and pepper to taste.